Marvin Freeman: Biography

 Freeman was battling a sore elbow going into the 1995 season, and it affected his results on the field.
 His ERA sat at 8.53 after the first month of the season, and when he was demoted to the bullpen at the end of July, he sported a 3-7 record with a 5.90 ERA.
 Freeman would make one more spot start in Atlanta in August, but exited after just 2.1 innings and landed on the DL.
 He made two more relief appearances upon his return, and finished the season with a 5.89 ERA and had surgery on his elbow, forcing him to miss the Rockies' short inaugural postseason run.

 Freeman found himself back in the rotation at the onset of the 1996 campaign, and the results were a little better at first, but gradually got worse as the season wore on.
 His best outing came on June 12 at Coors Field against the Houston Astros, as he went seven scoreless innings and, along with relievers Darren Holmes and Ryan Hawblitzel, combined for the Rockies' first shutout at Coors Field in 103 games in an 8-0 victory.
 Freeman was 6-4 with a 5.04 ERA through June of '96, but he experienced a terrible second half (which allegedly included an incident at a "Jim Rome Tour Stop" on July 18, in which he supposedly made an obscene gesture and threw a baseball in Rome's direction) and finished the season with the Rockies with a 7-9 record and a 6.04 ERA.
 Colorado placed him on waivers at the end of August, and he was claimed by his hometown White Sox, with whom he made just one uninspiring start there.

 Freeman became a free agent at the end of the '96 season and tried to catch on with the Toronto Blue Jays in the spring of 1997.
 However, he would pitch just one inning for their AAA affiliate before ending his career.

 Freeman was best known as an electric clubhouse figure during his days with the Rockies.
 He once commented, "Look to me as the clubhouse WD-40 – the lubricant.
 When it's tight around here, I like to draw attention to myself, and maybe that'll help some of the other guys relax.
 I love attention."
 Still, Rockies fans will always remember his terrific 1994 season for an upstart club, as evidenced by their playoff berth the next year.
 He finished the 1994 season with a 10–2 win–loss record and a 2.80 ERA, which still stands as a Rockies record.

+Freeman is married and has a daughter and son.